nikolajRoager/traffic_simulation/design_documents/Lane.md

 It is legal for elements to change what double they compare to, even outside control of the lane, a function `bool is_still_sorted()` exist for checking if the ordering has been altered.

 All other functions assumes that `is_still_sorted()` has been verified true, or that no alterations have been made.
 The container DOES NOT verify this automatically, and running any functions on a Lane where `is_still_sorted()==false` will result in undefined behaviour.
+(Checking for this would degrade performance too much)

 This container will only be used for the RoadVehicle class, but will work for anything T, with a < operator for T and double